Developing apps to use GPS in Windows

-There are many methods that a software developer could use to access GPS and other location data on the Mesa 2.
+There are many methods that a software developer could use to access GPS and other location data in Microsoft Windows 10 such as on the Mesa 3 and Mesa 2 or from the Geode.
 This article describes some of the various methods.

-For newer software or web applications, it is recommended to use the Microsoft Windows.Devices.Geolocation or the W3C Geolocation programming functions (API).
+For newer software or web applications, Microsoft recommends using Windows.Devices.Geolocation or the W3C Geolocation programming functions (API).
 Additional information is provided at the following web page.

-By default, the built-in GPS receiver follows the NMEA-0183 version 4.1 standard as described at this web page.
+By default, the Geode (Hemisphere OEM P206) as well as the Mesa built-in (u-Blox NEO M8) GPS receivers follow the NMEA-0183 version 4.1 standard as described at this web page.

-Most previous GPS software applications were written for receivers which followed the NMEA-0183 version 2.3 standard.
-If your GPS software will not recognize NMEA sentences from the built-in receiver, please see the following web page.
+Most legacy GPS software applications were written for receivers which followed the NMEA-0183 version 2.3 standard.
+If your GPS software will not fully recognize NMEA 4.1 sentences, please see the following web page.

-If needing to make more extensive changes to the default settings of the built-in GPS receiver, please refer to the following utility.
+If needing to make more extensive changes to the default settings of the u-Blox GPS receivers, please refer to the following utility.